mRoca/rtfm-rapid-team-formation-method/git/git.md

 * 4b19495 - Add index page
 ```

-=> 2 problems :

-* There are useless commits
+* Problem 1 : There are useless commits
-* The project history is ugly and useless
+* Problem 2 : The project history is ugly and useless

 ---